cosmos/sdk-tutorials/academy/4-my-own-chain-exer/exercise-intro.md

 ---
-title: My own chain as an exercise
+title: My Own Chain as an Exercise
 order:
-description: Exercise Introduction
+description: Exercise introduction
 ---

-# My own chain as an exercise
+# My Own Chain as an Exercise

-## How to proceed

 This chapter is about creating a decentralized game of checkers using Ignite CLI and the Cosmos SDK.
 Each section progressively advances the project.
 To learn the most efficiently, you should treat each section as _a solution_ to the exercise which preceded it.